UWCCDL/QEEG/README.md

 ### The `analyze.logfile` function

-To use this analysis, passing the following arguments:
+To use this analysis, pass the following arguments:

 1. `subject` and `session` names.
 They will be combined into a single filename; for example, subject "Andy" in session "rest" would be